Demographics of the Netherlands: Emigration

-The Netherlands has seen considerable emigration.
-In the 1950s, 560,000 people migrated to the United States, South Africa, Australia, Canada and New Zealand, leaving their war-torn and overpopulated home country behind.
-At least 60,000 of these migrants were Indo-European (mixed Dutch-Indonesian) repatriates that moved on, mostly to the United States, after being repatriated to the Netherlands from the former Dutch East Indies during and after the Indonesian Revolution.
+The Netherlands have seen considerable emigration.
+In the 1950s and early 1960s, 560,000 people migrated to Canada, Australia, the United States, South Africa and New Zealand, in response to low wage levels and a government programme aiming to reduce the perceived overpopulation.
+At least 60,000 of these migrants were Indo-European (mixed Dutch-Indonesian) repatriates that moved on, mostly to the United States, or returned to Indonesia after being repatriated to the Netherlands from the former Dutch East Indies during and after the Indonesian Revolution.
+The official emigration policy combined with a strong economic growth already in the early 1950s led to serious manpower shortages.

 In 2005, some 121,000 people migrated from the Netherlands.
 There is considerable migration towards neighbouring states, Belgium, Germany and the United Kingdom and to the Netherlands Antilles.
 Furthermore, almost half of the current emigration consists of people returning to their country of birth, including rejected asylum seekers, after the more stringent migration laws were implemented.

 Education by background

 According to a 2016 study by Statistics Netherlands, students with a non-western background generally study at a lower level of secondary education.
 48 percent of those with a Dutch background were at HAVO or VWO level at third year, compared to 23 percent for Dutch Turks, 28 percent for Dutch Moroccans, 35 percent for Dutch Surinamese and 31 percent for Dutch Antilleans.
 Some backgrounds fared better: over 40 percent of Dutch Afghans studied at HAVO/VWO level, and for Dutch Iranians the rate was 50 percent, which was above native Dutch students.